clintonmead/clintonmead.github.io/index.md

 ### Haskell Engineer - PaidRight (July 2022 - February 2025)

-Primary backend developer at [PaidRight](https://www.paidright.io).
+I was the primary backend developer at [PaidRight](https://www.paidright.io).
 The backend was written in Haskell, and I developed and maintained interfaces with Google BigQuery, Google PubSub, GCS, PostgreSQL, and Auth0 as part of the required application logic.
 I also developed a type-safe API exposed via OpenAPI that produced type-safe TypeScript code, triggering compile errors if inconsistent changes were made to the backend and frontend.
 These were achieved with significant contributions to [Autodocodec](https://github.com/NorfairKing/autodocodec/) and [AesonDiff](https://github.com/clintonmead/aeson-diff).
 I was the primary maintainer of our Nix build system and worked on updating our Terraform infrastructure for deploying our backend.

 ### Scala/JavaScript Engineer - Complii (July 2021 - March 2022)